Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 You can find shaped glass ornaments to hang on the tree too.
 This star is an example of that.
 I decorate my tree with an eclectic mix of ornaments but like to include glass for the shine that it adds.
 Do you decorate your tree with some bling?

-December words for the letter T: turkey, tree, togetherness, tidings, tinsel, toys, teddy bear, thankful, turtle dove, twinkle, Tiny Tim, train, toboggan, trumpets, togetherness, tradition, this time of year, two turtle doves
+December words for the letter T: turkey, tree, togetherness, tidings, tinsel, toys, teddy bear, thankful, turtle dove, twinkle, Tiny Tim, train, toboggan, Toys for Tots, trumpets, togetherness, tradition, this time of year, two turtle doves

 T Is for Tree